Art You Can't Miss at San Francisco International Airport

 5. Spirogyrate by Eric Staller – An immersive, interactive installation composed of graphic spiral patterns and light respond to people’s movement through space.
 Post-Security in Terminal 3, Boarding Area E, Level 2.
 (Restricted Access).

 6. Ceiling Flood by Keith Sonnier – Evenly spaced blue and red neon integrate with a line of neutral light, above which a strategically placed line of neon provides a subtle “yellow glow" down the length of the ceiling.
 Post-Security in International Terminal, Boarding Area G, Level 2.
 (Restricted Access).

 Expanding the Definition of What a Museum Can Be

-Artists are drawn to the vast, diverse audience that the airport attracts; 50 million passengers pass through SFO annually, while San Francisco Museum of Modern Art welcomes an average of about 700,000 visitors a year.
+Artists are drawn to the vast, diverse audience that the airport attracts; 50 million passengers pass through SFO annually.

 Don’t Miss SFO’s Stunning “Glass Waterfall”

 Completed in May 2015, the new SFO Traffic Control Tower ascends 221 feet skyward in a graceful flare.
-The control tower's west face features an LED-backlit glass waterfall that stretches 147’ in the air – reflecting sunlight during the day and glowing with interior lighting at night, the colors of which can be changed to celebrate important events.
+The control tower's west face features an LED-backlit glass waterfall that stretches 147 feet in the air, reflecting sunlight during the day and glowing with interior lighting at night, the colors of which can be changed to celebrate important events.

 Located between Terminals 1 and 2, the tower can be seen from the freeway and upon driving into the airport.
 To see it close up, stand in the Pre-Security Public Corridor at the base of the tower.
 Look straight up through the skylight glass roof to enjoy the LED light waterfall.
 Designed to achieve LEED Gold status by airport master architecture firm HNTB, with design partner Fentress Architects, and Hensel Phelps on the design-build team.